Did you know that good shoulder girdle stability can help support your child's fine motor development?

 Many upper body exercises for kids work on improving the strength and stability of the shoulder girdle muscles.
+This article will help you understand why it is important!

 Your clavicles (collar bones) and